 What will happen during a cystoscopy?

-- You may be asked to drink a large amount of liquids before your procedure.
-You may be given general anesthesia to keep you asleep and pain free during your procedure.
-Your healthcare provider may instead use local anesthesia that is put into your urethra and bladder.
-Local anesthesia will numb these areas.
+- You may be given general anesthesia to keep you asleep and pain free during your procedure.
+Your healthcare provider may instead use local anesthesia.
+It is put into your urethra and bladder.
 You will not feel pain, but you may be able to feel some pressure during your procedure.
 With local anesthesia, you may feel burning or need to urinate when the cystoscope is put in and removed.

 What are the risks of a cystoscopy?

 You may bleed more than expected or develop an infection.
 Your urethra, bladder, or ureters may get damaged during your procedure.
 You may have abdominal pain.
-Swelling caused by the cystoscopy may cause a blockage.
-Your urine may not flow through your urinary system properly.
+Swelling caused by the cystoscopy may cause a blockage or slow urine flow.